hatkiet/Project_4/README.md

 ## Project-4

-# Machine Learning Obesity/Heart Disease/Brain/etc. Datasets
+# Machine Learning Heart Disease

-## Project 4 Proposal: Obesity/Heart Disease/Brain Datasets
+# Project 4 Proposal: Heart Disease

 ## Project Description:

-Use Obesity/Heart Disease/Brain, etc. Datasets to segment customers based on demographics and make  predictions.
-We will be forming clusters based on demographics information and using this to gather valuable insights and making prediction/forecasting...
+Use Heart Disease Data to segment customers based on demographics and make predictions.
+We will be forming clusters based on demographics information and using this to gather valuable insights and making prediction/forecasting.

-### Technologies: python, machine learning, tableau, sql, pandas
+### Technologies: Spark, SQL, Python, Pandas, Matplotlib, Tensorflow, Supervised Machine Learning (Random Forests), Deep Learning (Neural Networks)

 ### Database: from Kaggle

 ### Question we are interested in:

 [1]

-[2]

-[3]

 ### Tasks:

-[1] Data Emgineering: cleaning, merging datasets
-[2] Machine Learning: Unsupervised learning, PCA
-[3] Visualizations will be made with Tableau, having several dashboards and a story.
+[1] Data Engineering: querying, cleaning, merging datasets [2] Machine Learning: Supervised learning and Deep Learning [3] Visualizations will be made with HTML DropDown Menu and a story.

-### Group Members and proposed tasks each will do:
+### Group Members and tasks each will do:

-* **All members** -  look for datasets, ETL, perform machine learning algorithms once data is prepared, Pandas, data analysis, Tableau, presentation, data analysis, data engineering tableau dashboard/story
+All members look for datasets, ETL, visualization, and perform machine learning modeling.

+## TECHNICAL STEPS:

-## Data Engineering Steps:
+### (i) Data Engineering Steps:

+* Using SparkSQL to query data (in Colab)

-1. Load the dataset / read csv
+1. DownLoad the dataset from Kaggle / read csv
 2. Check the missing values / filter / clean
+3. Export to CSV (_heart_2022_Spark.csv_) for Visualization

+* Using Jupyter Notebook for Visualization

-3. Insight into the Dataset: Dataset describe
+4. Insight into the Dataset: Dataset describe
-4. Exploratory Data Analysis (EDA)
+5. Exploratory Data Analysis (EDA): One-variable, Two-variable Analysis
-5. Data Visualization / Plotting the data
+6. Data Visualization / Plotting the data
-6. Export the output/dataframe
-7. Data Processing -Finding the correlation among features
+7. Data Processing: Encoding data variables, Calculate correlation matrix
+8. Export CSV (_heart_2022_cleaned.csv_) for Machine Learning

+### (ii) Machine Learning:

-8. Split data into features (X) and target variable (y)
+1. Split data into features (X) and target variable (y)

-## Machine Learning:

-1. Training Model
+2. Training Model
+3. Supervised Learning - Random Forests
-2. Standard scaler module
+4. Deep Learning - Standard scaler module (Neural Network)
-3. Kmeans algorithm for clusters
-4. PCA components for clusters
-5. Sub clusters
-6. PCA for sub clusters

-## Tableau:
+### (iii) HTML Dropdown Menu:
 1. Visualizations of machine learning outcomes
-2. Presentation stories in Tableau
+2. Presentation stories in HTML